+a.
 Safety Perception Survey

-organizational level.

-gives to this topic.

-clear and integrated view of our progress:

-To measure our cultural progress in safety, we have

-implemented a two-pillar system that offers us a

-The first pillar is a safety perception survey

-designed to evaluate how employees view the

-importance of safety at both the personal and
+The first pillar is a safety perception survey designed to evaluate how workers view the importance of safety at both the personal and organizational level.

-This instrument allows us to measure the overall

-maturity level of the safety culture in each

-business unit, reflecting the different teams'

-commitment and the priority the organization
+This instrument allows us to measure the overall maturity level of the safety culture in each business unit, reflecting the different teams' commitment and the priority the organization gives to this topic.